 I like smoother boards most of the time.
 However when I sanded these boards, I did it by hand and the sandpaper left some scratches on the wood.
 I loved the scratchy look, so there ya go!

-Give the stain plenty of time to dry!
+Once the stain has had plenty of time to dry, it’s on to the image transfer.

 Honestly, this did not go exactly according to plan.
 But things worked out in the end, so everything’s ok!